 Armenia: Serzh Sarkisyan is sworn in as president and names Tigran Sarkisyan as prime minister.
 On April 14 the president names Eduard Nalbandyan as foreign minister and Seyran Ohanyan as defense minister.
 The government, as completed on April 21, includes Tigran Davtyan as finance minister.

-Bhutan: Lyonchen Jigmi Thinley is appointed and installed as prime minister.
+Bhutan: Lyonchhen Jigmi Thinley is appointed and installed as prime minister.
 On the same day his cabinet is announced including Lyonpo Ugyen Tshering as foreign minister, Lyonpo Wangdi Norbu as finance minister, and Lyonpo Minjur Dorji as home affairs minister.

 Ecuador: Defense Minister Wellington Sandoval resigns and is replaced by Javier Ponce Cevallos.